krywenko/openvino_facial_recognition/README.md

 a modified openvino facial recongnition that will process files   on facial recognition and add a face_gallery to your home folder
  - name picture like this paul-01.jpg

- modify   recon.pl   with your users and  openvino setting   currently it set at MYRIAD
+ modify   recon.pl   with your users and  openvino setting    MYRIAD CPU GPU ..etc

   - system("echo '0' > /dev/shm/Scnt");  ## sets the count at start for each user
   - system("echo '0' > /dev/shm/TIME_S"); ## sets epoch at 0 one for each user